Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Proofs: Regularity

 \subsection{The Lattice Green's Function}

-Given the linear equation \eqref{eq:reg:lin_eqn}, we require estimates for the associated lattice Green's function in order to obtain estimates on $D\ua$.
-We expect that these are, to some extent known, but we could not find rigorous statements in the literature in the generality that we require.
-Here, we admit $\mFd$ of either the cases \pPt~or~\pDis.
+To obtain estimates on $\ua$ and its derivatives from \eqref{eq:reg:lin_eqn} we now analyse the lattice Green's function (inverse of $H$).
+The following results are widely expected but we could not find rigorous statements in the literature in the generality that we require here.

 Using translation and inversion symmetry of the lattice, the homogeneous finite difference operator $H$ defined in \eqref{eq:reg:prelims:explicit_H} can be rewritten in the form